 Carolina has co-authored Deportation Defense: A Guide for Members of Congress and Other Elected Officials (2014) and Ending Local Collaboration with ICE (2015).

-In 2012, Carolina graduated from the University of Texas-San Antonio with B.A. in Communications.
-She currently studies her second-year of the master's in public administration program at UTSA.
+In 2012, Carolina graduated from the University of Texas-San Antonio with a B.A. in Communications.
+She also completed a master's in public administration program at UTSA in 2019.
 She is fluent in Spanish.